mellium/xmpp/design/292_pubsub_notify.md

 func (*Subscriptions) Handler(ns string) (h Handler, ok bool)
 ```

-As a convenience (and to more closely match the API provided by the
+As a convenience (and to more closely match the API provided by the multiplexer
-multiplexer) the `Handler` function returns whether a handler is registered for
+in the [`mux`] package) the `Handler` function returns whether a handler is
-a given subscription.
+registered for a given subscription.

 Errors returned from pubsub methods will return a special error type that
 contains information about the underlying XML errors and embeds a stanza.Error.